yanpanlau/yanpanlau.github.io/_posts/2016-07-10-FlappyBird-Keras.md

 ### Experience Replay

 If you examine the code above, there is a comment called "Experience Replay".
 Let me explain what it does: It was found that approximation of Q-value using non-linear functions like neural network is not very stable.
 The most important trick to solve this problem is called **experience replay**.
-During the gameplay all the episode $$<s, a, r, s^'>$$ are stored in replay memory **D**.
+During the gameplay all the episode $$ (s, a, r, s^{'}) $$ are stored in replay memory **D**.
 (I use Python function deque() to store it).
 When training the network, random mini-batches from the replay memory are used instead of most the recent transition, which will greatly improve the stability.

 ### Exploration vs. Exploitation